Chart Color Schemes

 Merimbula features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 55.7% of all households, including 14.4% couples with children, 31.9% couples without children, and 8.8% single parent families.
-Non-family households make up the remaining 44.3%, with lone person households at 41.0% and group households comprising 3.1%.
-The median household size is 2.0 people, smaller than the Rest of NSW average of 2.2.
+Non-family households constitute the remaining 44.3%, with lone person households at 41.0% and group households comprising 3.1%.
+The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.2.

 Frequently Asked Questions - Households